cbdocs/crazyticket-bot/docs/source/commands.rst

 	* Chat can still be seen by users without tickets.
 Notices can be sent to the public chat to advertise the ticket price to join the show.

 /starttimer <minutes>
-	* Starts a count down goal timer to indicate a timed ticket buying window to the viewers.
+	* Starts a count down goal timer to indicate a timed ticket buying window to viewers.

 /subject <text>
 	* Changes the room subject to the text entered after the command.